 For both pseudospherical and spherical cases we have obtained the shape function, which are lengthy expressions in terms of hypergeometric $_2F_1$ functions under the consideration of a zero tidal wormhole.
 In possession of the shape functions we could perform a full analysis of the three conditions that guarantee the wormhole's traversability in the present context, namely, the throat condition, the antiscreening condition and the null energy condition.

 For the pseudospherical wormhole, when $\omega_T=\kappa=\lambda=0$ and $\omega_t\neq0$ the shape function recovers the results presented in \cite{Moti:2020whf}.
 The flare-out condition excludes the possibility of phantom-like matter at the throat while the other two conditions allow it.
-We have studied the region of simultaneous validity of the three conditions (fig. (\ref{travpsw})) where we have showed that, exactly on the throat, we only have traversability with non-exotic matter for $\kappa>0$, and for $\kappa<0$ we have traversability with exotic ($-1/3<\omega<0$) matter depending on the value of $\kappa$.
+We have studied the region of simultaneous validity of the three conditions (fig. (\ref{travpsw})) where we have showed that, exactly on the throat, we only have traversability with non-exotic matter and with exotic ($-1/3<\omega<0$) matter depending on the value of $\kappa$.

 For the spherical wormhole, when $\omega_t=1$, $\omega_T=8$ and $\kappa=\lambda=0$, we recover exactly the result found by \cite{Nilton:2021pyi} on the state parameter $\omega$ on the throat in the Ellis-Bronnikov wormhole for small $\xi$ approximation.
 Similarly to the analysis performed for the pseudospherical case, all the three conditions were studied separately at first.
 In this case the flare-out condition allows the presence of phantom-like matter but the antiscreening condition forbids it.
-The region of simultaneous validity of the three conditions is presented in fig. (\ref{travsw}) where we have a larger region of traversability with non-exotic matter even when $\kappa=0$, differently from what is reported in \cite{Moti:2020whf}.
+The region of simultaneous validity of the three conditions is presented in fig. (\ref{travsw}) where we have a tiny region of traversability with non-exotic matter even when $\kappa\approx-3$, differently from what is reported in \cite{Moti:2020whf}.

 Finally we have showed that the traversable regions exhibit, in both cases, a strong dependence with the $\zeta$ parameter.
 Such dependence is expected, since the greater is the $\zeta$ the greater is the quantum influence in the wormhole.
 A natural continuation of this work consists in the consideration of other choices for the cutoff function, such as the squared Ricci and the Kretschmann scalar.